Head teacher – Mrs Emma Wright

 Who do we cater for?

-All the children in DP1 and DP2 have a statement of educational needs or an Educational Health Care Plan.
+All the children in DP1 and DP2 have an Educational Health Care Plan issued by the Local Authority..

-The Key Stage 1 provision is one of 6 provisos for children aged 4 to 7.
-There are eight places in the provision for children who have learning and cognition difficulties as their main presenting need.
+The Key Stage 1 provision is one of 2 provisions in Warrington for children aged 4 - 7 who have learning and cognition difficulties as their main presenting need.
+There are 8 places in the provision.

 The Key Stage 2 provision is one of three provisions in Warrington, who cater for children whose main presenting difficulties are with learning and cognition.
 There are ten places in the provision.